lushaojia/meal-match-app/README.md

 ## ☎️ External API Used for the Backend
-- **Meal Match API** is used to find food listings around a given location and allow the user to request items from listings.
+- **[Meal-Match API](https://github.com/lushaojia/meal-match-api)** is used to find food listings around a given location and allow the user to request items from listings.
 - **Google Firebase Authentication** is used for persistent storage and verification of user credentials.
 - **Google Maps JavaScript API** is used in the frontend to create an interactive map, enable location autocomplete, and handle map interactions
 - **Google Maps Places** library provides the autocomplete functionality for location input